Published By Janet Gershen-Siegel at October 27th, 2018

 But it’s not meant to predict future behavior.
 That is what the other two scores are for.

 Equifax’s credit risk score checks how likely it is your business will become severely delinquent on payments.
 Scores range from 101 to 992, and they determine:

 Finally, Equifax’s business failure score looks at the chance of your small business closing.
 It ranges from 1,000 to 1,600, assessing these elements:

 For the credit risk and the business failure scores, a rating of 0 means bankruptcy.

-An epic Equifax score for your business is as follows:
+A good Equifax score for your business is as follows:

 Equifax, one of the big credit reporting agencies, furnishes a risk monitoring service which is more convenient as it allows for reports to come directly to you.
 If you don’t want to purchase ongoing reports, you can as an alternative request your business’s Equifax report.

 Furthermore, if you need to challenge your small business’s Equifax report, you can do so by following the information on their web site.

 You can learn to read through your Equifax report by checking a sample of their reports.